Anusha-Raghupatruni/ng-spring-boot-email/README.md

 # Angular Spring Boot Email Sending System

-This an email sending system that integrates with third party mailing server to send emails given some user inputs.
+An email sending system that integrates with third party mailing server to send emails on behalf for the user.

-Specifically this project uses Angular for the frontend and Spring Boot for the backend integration.

 The aim of the system is to provide a smooth experience to the user.

+This project uses Angular for the frontend and Spring Boot for the backend integration.

+* auto-gen TOC:
+{:toc}

 ## Technology Used
 * Angular Material - The UI framework used for the design of the SPA